gromag/Getting-and-Cleaning-Data-CourseProject/README.md

 Date: 22/02/2015

-The runAnalysis function is meant to clean up data coming from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and perform the following 5 steps:
+The runAnalysis function is meant to clean up data coming from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip while performing the following 5 steps:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.